 The Board of Directors appoints committees to help carry out its duties.
 The Board of Directors has the following standing committees: Audit, Compensation, and Nominating/Corporate Governance.
 Last year, the Board of Directors met 4 times and the committees met a total of 12 times.
-Mr. Miller and Mr. Workman do not serve on any committees.
-The following table sets forth the committees of the Board of Directors and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2016:
+Mr. Workman does not serve on any committees.
+The following table sets forth the committees of the Board of Directors and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2017:

 Director Audit Committee Compensation Committee Nominating/Corporate Governance Committee

-Merrill Miller, Jr.

 Robert Workman

 Richard Alario + •

 Terry Bonno •

 Galen Cobb •

+Paul Coppinger • •

 James Crandell • •

 Rodney Eads +

 Michael Frazier • +

 J. Wayne Richards •

-Number of Meetings Held in 2016 8 2 2
+Number of Meetings Held in 2017 8 2 2